-On behalf of Everbridge, Inc. (the "Company"), we are submitting this letter in response to comments received from the staff (the "Staff") of the Securities and Exchange Commission (the "Commission") by letter dated August 27, 2015, regarding the Company's Confidential Draft Registration Statement on Form S-1 (the "Registration Statement") submitted on July 31, 2015.
-The Company is also submitting Confidential Draft Submission #2 of the Registration Statement (the "Amended Registration Statement").
-We are sending the Staff a hard copy of this letter, the supplemental materials referenced herein and the Amended Registration Statement, including a version of the Amended Registration Statement that is marked to show changes to the Registration Statement.
+On behalf of Everbridge, Inc. (the "Company"), we are submitting this letter in response to comments received from the staff (the "Staff") of the Securities and Exchange Commission (the "Commission") by letter dated September 16, 2015, regarding the Company's Confidential Draft Registration Statement on Form S-1 submitted on September 4, 2015 (the "Registration Statement").
+The Company is also concurrently submitting a subsequent amendment to the Registration Statement (the "Amended Registration Statement").
+We are sending the Staff a hard copy of this letter and the Amended Registration Statement, including a version of the Amended Registration Statement that is marked to show changes to the Registration Statement.